material-components/material-components-ios/components/NavigationBar/README.md

 ## Overview

-Navigation Bar is a drop-in replacement for UINavigationBar with a few notable exceptions:
+Navigation bar is a drop-in replacement for UINavigationBar with a few notable exceptions:

 - No navigationItem stack.
 Instances of MDCNavigationBar must be explicitly provided with a back button.
-TODO(featherless): Explain how to create a back button with Navigation Bar once https://github.com/material-components/material-components-ios/issues/340 lands.
+TODO(featherless): Explain how to create a back button with navigation bar once https://github.com/material-components/material-components-ios/issues/340 lands.

 The MDCNavigationBar class is a composition of two button bars and a title label or